Pregnancy Discrimination Lawyer For Pregnant Workers And New Moms

 If you believe your rights were violated during your pregnancy or after you gave birth, contact us today for a confidential consultation.
 We handle employment discrimination throughout Northern California.

-We Fight For Pregnancy Rights
+We Fight For Pregnancy And Maternity Leave Rights

 Under these state and federal laws: